MeadCo/ScriptX.Print.Client/README.md

 3. Initialise the MeadCoScriptXJS library
 4. Initilise print parameters

-Remove all references to ScriptX.Addon (i.e. the <object /> elements as ScriptX.Addon can only print to locally installed printers).
+Remove all references to ScriptX.Addon (i.e. the &lt;object /&gt; elements as ScriptX.Addon can only print to locally installed printers).

 A promise polyfill is required if the browser does not support promises (for example Internet Explorer).
 We recommend (and test with) [Promise Polyfill](https://github.com/taylorhakes/promise-polyfill)